rdylanward/HeatSink/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   I chose  a light colour scheme based on a light blue (Peter River) to give a holiday kind of feel to the site with a bright colour scheme.
+        -   I chose red, green and grey accents for the heaters to indicate on, off and disabled states.
+Off-white was chosen for the background of the heater cards and the sidenav menu.
     -   #### Typography
-        -   Two fonts were chosen as for the project, Amatic SC and Architects Daughter.
-Both fonts are handwriting style fonts chosen to give a postcard feel to the site.
+        -   Montserrat was chosen for its clean design and easy to read style.
 Sans Serif was chosen as the back-up in the event the main font does not load.
 Future changes to typography possible.
     -   #### Imagery
-        -   Multiple images based on travel were chosen with a combination of images based on maps and actual destinations.
-One of the images is of a traveller overlooking a valley chosen to represent one of the owners of the fictional company.
+        -   Implemented a fixed image related to the type of application this is.
+A dark filter is layered over the image to allow for the elements to stand out.

 *   ### Wireframes